DS-1090/Traduire/README.md

 # Traduire
-An English to French translator using encoder-decoder (seq2seq RNN model) having an accuracy of 70%.
+An English to French translator using encoder-decoder (seq2seq LSTM model) having an accuracy of ~70%.